 It was a huge boost to my confidence.

 The age old technique that our parents used to do back in the nineties!
 Turns out it works now too!
 (Didn’t someone say there is a child in all of us?)
 My very indulgent husband was generous with ‘carrots’ (Call it a shopping spree, dinners, trinkets and what not!) at each milestone ( Completing every 15,000 words milestone called for a celebration of some sort).
 I was more than happy to let myself indulge.
 I owed it to the writer in me who showed up!

 Did I say I had some misses too?
 The ‘Sticks’ work better!
 I had to manage my own ‘sticks’.
 I put off salon visits, increased gym time, went without favourite foods and postponed movie weekends (this was effective as the movies played in the theatres only for 2-3 weeks and I needed to get past the milestone to treat myself for that particular movie!)

 Output Matters.
 So keep writing.

 This happened with me.
 Turned out that my muse was just testing my commitment and returned when she saw me ready to put in my writing hours and stick on.
 Convincing that inspiration to return involves in us writers being content with what we call as ‘bad’ writing.
 Bad writing is not a crime like we think it is.
 It can be edited.
+It can be improved.
+Only if it is put out on a draft first.
 There are times when I powered through, forcing myself to keep adding words whether I liked my writing or not and then was rewarded with bouts of inspiration later.

 The toughest and the most tasteless 300-400 words (which in all possibility would get trashed or rewritten) but written with commitment rewarded me with 500-600 words of inspired writing.
 Call it gaming the inspiration!
 It worked with me and I am sure it will work with you.
 But only on the condition that you are ready to forgive yourself for that ‘forced’ writing.